 Mosquito & Rodent Control

-Vector control is a component of local health department responsibility that aims to prevent disease carried by host organisms.
-Currently, the Fishers Health Department vector control program focuses on mosquito and rodent control.
-Rabies is monitored via the county animal control ordinance and via animal bite reporting, which is tracked and monitored by the Fishers Health Department.
+Vector control prevents diseases carried by host organisms.
+The Fishers Health Department vector control program focuses on mosquito and rodent control.
+Rabies is monitored via the county animal control ordinance and animal bite reporting, which is tracked and monitored by the Fishers Health Department.

 West Nile Virus is typically active in Fishers in the late summer and early fall, when the weather is more dry.
 Most mosquitoes are nuisance mosquitoes that do not spread germs or make people sick.
 These types of mosquitoes are typically a problem following heavy rains.
 Although annoying, these mosquitoes do not typically spread disease and are therefore not a public health concern.
 More information on mosquitoes is available via the CDC.